-If you have a D2-110 and you still cannot see spectroscopy, remove the screws to the top of the spectroscopy module and adjust the course steering mirror (see below).
+If you have a D2-110 and you still cannot see spectroscopy, remove the screws to the top of the spectroscopy module and adjust the course steering mirror.
+Likewise, with the D2-210, you can adjust input PBS.
+(See below.)